NFL Slimetime

 NFL Slimetime is an American weekly television sports show that premiered on Nickelodeon on September 15, 2021.
 The show focuses on the National Football League (NFL), and airs throughout the NFL season.

+The fifth season of NFL Slimetime premiered in September 2025, covering the 2025 NFL season.

 Production

-On September 10, 2021, ViacomCBS announced that it would air a weekly NFL series on Nickelodeon and Paramount+, NFL Slimetime, hosted by Nate Burleson and Dylan Gilmer (of the Nickelodeon series Tyler Perry's Young Dylan).
+On September 10, 2021, ViacomCBS announced that it would air a weekly NFL series on Nickelodeon and Paramount+, NFL Slimetime, hosted by Nate Burleson and Dylan Gilmer (from the Nickelodeon series Tyler Perry's Young Dylan).

 On August 31, 2022, it was announced that the series was renewed for a second season, which premiered on September 14, 2022.

+On May 11, 2023, it was announced that the series was renewed for a third season, which premiered on September 6, 2023, along with the announcement of a second Christmas game to air on Christmas Day 2023.

+Nickelodeon teamed with CBS to produce the first Super Bowl alternate broadcast during Super Bowl LVIII on February 11, 2024, billed as Super Bowl LVIII: Live from Bikini Bottom.
+Two Super Bowl preview episodes were produced for NFL Slimetime to coincide with Nickelodeon's alternate broadcast.
+A fourth season of the series premiered on September 11, 2024.

 Format

 NFL Slimetime features highlights and game footage that recaps the previous week's NFL action.
 Just like with Nickelodeon's first live NFL telecast on January 10, 2021 (the NFC Wild Card playoff game between the Chicago Bears and New Orleans Saints), these highlights are flavored with digital, comic strip-like animation such as white smoke, green slime, and blue lightning.
-Players were given superimposed googly eyes and hamburger hats.
+Players were given superimposed googly eyes and hamburger hats, with the best play of the week being featured in a segment called "Best Play Ever".
 Other recurring segments include Dylan Schefter (the daughter of ESPN NFL reporter Adam Schefter) interviewing one particular player each week and commentary by George Johnston IV in a segment called "George Knows Football".

 For the 2021 season, NFL Slimetime featured a "Fantasy Showdown" segment, where each week, a new celebrity challenged Burleson and Gilmer to a game of fantasy football.
-For the 2022 season, the "Fantasy Showdown" segment was replaced by "Celebrity Pick Party", keeping the same format as Fantasy Showdown, but instead of picking players to form a team, the celebrity and Team Slimetime will pick winners from the different games each week.
-The weekly winner of "Celebrity Pick Party" reserves the right to wear the "Slime Chain", an oversized NFL Slimetime logo studded in colored rhinestones.
+For the 2022 season, the "Fantasy Showdown" segment was replaced by "Celebrity Pick Party", keeping the same format as "Fantasy Showdown", but instead of picking players to form a team, the celebrity and Team Slimetime will pick winners from the different games each week.
+The weekly winner of "Celebrity Pick Party" reserved the right to wear the "Slime Chain", an oversized NFL Slimetime logo studded in colored rhinestones.
+"Celebrity Pick Party" returned for the 2023 season, but with a new format.
+This time, instead of a head-to-head matchup, Burleson and Gilmer, joined by the weekly celebrity guest picker, picked a game from the weekly lineup.
+Those who made a correct pick reserves the right to wear the "Slime Chain", while those who made an incorrect pick were slimed at the end of the show.
+In the event that everyone made a correct pick, a surprise sliming would occur.